Cisco ACI

 Containers offer a single-purpose environment.
 They are a bunch of lightweight namespaces and processes sharing a common kernel.
 Typically, you don’t run a full stack in a single container.

 However, containers offer an utterly different endpoint type for the network.
-With virtual machine spinning, they arrive and disappear quickly, measured in milliseconds, not seconds or minutes.
+With virtual machines spinning, they arrive and disappear quickly, measured in milliseconds, not seconds or minutes.
 The speed is down to their light properties.
 Some containerized application transactions only live for the length of transaction time.
 The infrastructure and network must be pre-built to support this type of endpoint.

 Despite the advantages of containerization, keep in mind that Docker container security and Docker security options are enabled at each point in the defense layer.